 Here are some key changes:

-- Extension of IVD regulations’ scopes (genetic tests, companion diagnostics, software)
+- Extension of IVD regulation’s scope (genetic tests, companion diagnostics, software)

 - Classification based on risk (4 classes: A, B, C and D);

-- Involvement of Notified Bodies for the CE marking of IVD product will increase drastically.
-As shown in the figure below, under the IVD directive, 10 – 20% only of the IVDs required a NB implication compared to 90% of the IVDs under the IVDR.
-The workload of the NBs will therefore rise while only 5 of them are designated under IVDR out of 22 under IVDD, creating a problematic bottle neck for the IVD legal manufacturers and ultimately the patients.
+- Involvement of Notified Bodies (NB) for the CE marking of IVD products will increase drastically.
+As shown in the figure below, only 10 – 20% of the IVDs required a NB conformity assessment under the IVD directive, compared to 90% of the IVDs under the IVDR.
+The workload of the NBs will therefore rise since only 10 of them are designated under IVDR out of 22 under IVDD, creating a problematic bottle neck for the IVD legal manufacturers and ultimately the patient access to their products.

 - General Safety and Performance Requirements of the IVDR are strongly reinforced compared to the Essential Requirements of the IVDD

-- Reinforcement of requirements on clinical evidence (scientific validity, analytical performance and clinical performance) resulting on an elaborate performance evaluation report
+- Reinforcement of requirements on clinical evidence (scientific validity, analytical performance and clinical performance) resulting in an elaborate performance evaluation report

 - Setting out the obligations for the different “economic operators”